yic04/ROCSsoundscape/docs/Building Tips for Soundscape Community.md

         Once the required tiles are downloaded, the SpatialDataContext forwards location updates to the rest of the application, with the EventProcessor being a key recipient of these updates.

         When other components within Soundscape necessitate access to nearby map data, they invoke the getDataView(for:searchDistance:) function on the SpatialDataContext.
 This function returns a SpatialDataView object, which consolidates map data from multiple tiles stored in the application's database into a unified view.
+    * Localization
+        For every supported language, there is a `Localizable.strings` file which holds the translated strings.

+        These files are located in folders that correspond to their locale identifiers.
+For example, the strings file for `en-US` is located in:
+        `GuideDogs/Assets/Localization/en-US.lproj/Localizable.strings`

+        The `.strings` files hold key-value pairs.
+The value is the translated string and the key is an identifier, to be used in the code and by the translators.
+        Above every string should be a comment that describes the context in which the string will be used.
+For example:

+        ```strings
+        /* The title for the settings screen */
+        "settings.screen_title" = "Settings";
+        ```
+        You can find more about localization on this [page](https://github.com/yic04/ROCSsoundscape/blob/Bulidng_Tips/docs/ios-client/build-and-test/localization.md)

+    * Build Configurations

+     The Soundcape Xcode project contains 3 build configurations.
+We used each configuration for the purposes defined below, but you may wish to use a different configuration model.

+    * **Debug** - Used for local builds / when installing directly from Xcode
+    * **AdHoc** - Used for testing outside of TestFlight releases
+    * **Release** - Used for AppStore and TestFlight builds

+* Tips for the issues that I have been working on
+    * You don't need to know everything about Swift before the project.
+You will familiarize with Swift and Xcode while you working on the project.(Swift is the best programming language ever!!! 😋)

+    * Begin by selecting an easy issue to work on, allowing you to familiarize yourself with the project.
+Once comfortable, you can gradually transition to more challenging issues, enabling deeper involvement in the project's development.

+    * Becaon Cut-Off distance currently is been hard-coded as the constant **EnterImmediateVicinityDistance** at https://github.com/soundscape-community/soundscape/blob/main/apps/ios/GuideDogs/Code/Data/Destination%20Manager/DestinationManager.swift#L29.

+    * I have updated something like a [lab notebook](https://github.com/yic04/ROCSsoundscape/blob/Bulidng_Tips/docs/Soundscape%20Lab%20Notebook.md) to record the progress and lessons learned throughout the semester within the Soundscape project at RCOS.